technicated/swift-evolution/proposals/XXXX-variadic-generics.md

   private var ts: (T...)

-  // `allElements` is a tuple of some arity + 2 private var allElements: (AllElements...)
+  // `allElements` is a tuple of some arity + 2
-  // Same as: private var allElements: (A, B, T...)
+  // This is equivalent to: `private var allElements: (A, B, T...)` private var allElements: (AllElements...)

-  // --- Initializer #1 - `ts` is a tuple of some arity
+  // --- Initializer #1
+  // `ts` is a tuple of some arity
   //
   // Users of this function must pass a tuple as the third argument
   //
   init(a: A, b: B, ts: (T...)) { }

-  // --- Initializer #2 - `allElements` is a tuple of some arity + 2
+  // --- Initializer #2
+  // `allElements` is a tuple of some arity + 2
   //
   // Users of this function must pass a tuple as the only argument, and that tu-
   // ple must contain at least two elements